DigitalUSSouth/BlackSoldiersMattered/README.md

 ##Questions for Dr. Hudson
 - [] ask about camp description/additional details
 - [] ask about "Where unit served" fields in units spreadsheet
+- [] slide 4 training camps, where is the data
 - [] slide 5 - type of map (heat, pins, cluster)
 - [] slide 5,6 - soldier categories?
+- [] slide 12, 15 - unit categories?
+- [] slide 13 map?
+- [] slide 14, 17 - explain diagram

 ##Sid
 - fixed the text not showing up in bsm-4 map.